SlimIO/Config/README.md

 The `STRINGIFY_SPACE` property allow you to redine the espace used internaly for `JSON.stringify` method.
 The default value is **4**.
 </details>

-<details><summary>DEFAULT_SCHEMA</summary>
+<details><summary>DEFAULTSchema</summary>
 <br />

-The `DEFAULT_SCHEMA` property allow you to redefine the default schema that should be applied if no schema is provided when constructor is triggered!
+The `DEFAULTSchema` property allow you to redefine the default schema that should be applied if no schema is provided when constructor is triggered!

 The default value is the following Object:
 ```js